Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 # Exercise #1

+ (explained in details in "The First Step for Programming")

 This exercise focuses on training and evaluating **Decision Tree classifiers** using the election dataset.

 The main objectives are: